Play High-Quality Audio from Raspberry Pi Using I2S-Based DAC

 Ensure that the DAC HAT is still mounted on Raspberry Pi.

 Play Audio in Simulink

 Configure your Simulink® model to run on Raspberry Pi as described in Model Configuration Simulink Support Package for Raspberry Pi Hardware.

 Add an ALSA Audio Playback block to the model.

 Open the ALSA Audio Playback block in your model.
 Specify the device number of the DAC HAT in the Device name parameter.

 If you do not know the device number of DAC, use the

-On the Simulink model toolbar, click the Deploy To Hardware button, .
+Run on board, and then select Build, Deploy & Start.
 This action builds, downloads, and runs the model on the Raspberry Pi hardware.
 The audio starts playing.